 The World We Wanted

 In the 1950s and 1960s, the New York Herald Tribune World Youth Forum gathered 30 bright teenagers from around the globe to learn about America.
 They also discussed religion, women's rights, and world peace on television.
 Now, 62 years after their 1959 TV broadcast, filmmaker Richard Hall and historian & author Catherine Bishop reunite some of these "students" to explore how their perspectives on these critical topics have changed over time.
-24 minute short documentary.
+Available for educators, libraries, & other institutions via Docuseek.
+24 minutes

 WATCH & SHARE THE TRAILER